Financial Aid Resources

 Double Greyhound Discount

-Beginning in June 2021 with the new academic year, a 15% discount for all eligible graduate degree programs would be given to newly admitted Loyola University Maryland alumni.
+A 15% discount for all eligible graduate degree programs is now given to newly admitted Loyola University Maryland alumni.
 To learn more about eligibility, contact email@example.com.

 BA/BS-MAT Combined Program